nantli/repo-template/README.md

 Next you can find a list of things you need to consider when using this template

+- A PR linter GitHub action ([action-semantic-pull-request](https://github.com/amannn/action-semantic-pull-request)) exists to watch that PRs follow Conventional Commits spec.
+This works well with SemVer and a couple other actions listed below.
-- Giphy generator workflow (by @iamhughes) will need GIPHY_TOKEN secret to be set at your repo, profile or organization level, in order to work.
+- Giphy generator workflow ([giphy-generator](https://github.com/IAmHughes/giphy-generator)) will need GIPHY_TOKEN secret to be set at your repo, profile or organization level, in order to work.
-- Label commenter workflow (by @peaceiris) configuration is customized to be used inside @nantli and before you can use it outside of the organization you will need to update [label-commenter-config.yml](.github/label-commenter-config.yml) to your liking.
+- Label commenter workflow ([label-commenter](https://github.com/peaceiris/actions-label-commenter)) configuration is customized to be used inside @nantli and before you can use it outside of the organization you will need to update [label-commenter-config.yml](.github/label-commenter-config.yml) to your liking.
-- Generate changelog workflow (by @loopwerk) assumes the use of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
+- Release Drafter workflow ([release-drafter](https://github.com/release-drafter/release-drafter)) assumes the use of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
-- Multi labeler workflow (by @fuxingloh) configuration is also customized to be used inside @nantli and before you can use it outside of the organization you will need to update [labeler.yml](.github/labeler.yml) to your liking.
+- Multi labeler workflow ([multi-labeler](https://github.com/fuxingloh/multi-labeler)) configuration is also customized to be used inside @nantli and before you can use it outside of the organization you will need to update [labeler.yml](.github/labeler.yml) to your liking.
-- Label Checker workflow (by @agilepathway) configuration is also customized to be used inside @nantli and before you can use it outside of the organization you will need to update [pr-workflow.yml](.github/workflow/pr-workflow.yml) to your liking, look for jobs starting with 'check\_'.
+- Label Checker workflow ([label-checker](https://github.com/agilepathway/label-checker)) configuration is also customized to be used inside @nantli and, and it helps with following Conventional Commits spec and SemVer, before you can use it outside of the organization you will need to update [pr-workflow.yml](.github/workflow/pr-workflow.yml) to your liking, look for jobs starting with 'check\_'.

 ### A quick introduction to Conventional Commits format